 Cinque Terre lies along a beautifully rugged stretch of coastline in the Italian Riviera, and looks like it’s ripped straight from a picture book.
 The five villages boast vibrant terraces overflowing with blooming bougainvillea, fishing boats painted in bright blues and reds, and steep cobblestone streets where the smell of pizza intermingles with the fresh Mediterranean air.
 But seriously, it smells like how I imagine heaven to be.
 Strolling through the streets, enjoy the fusion of nature, sea, and Italian culture that you can only find in Cinque Terre.
 One of the best ways to see these villages is by hiking Cinque Terre (or at least parts of it!)

 My first glimpse of Cinque Terre.
 As soon as I laid eyes on the village, I knew I was in love (but really, if I could marry a place, Manarola would be near the top of my list.)
 The colorful buildings perched on the side of a cliff can only belong in a fairytale.
+If you need a break, hop on a wine tour of the Italian Riviera.
+You can meet the winemakers, plus sample some of their produce with snacks!

 To get to Corniglia, I climbed 382 verrrrryyyyyy steep stairs, and I definitely felt every one of them.
 Hiking Cinque Terre is a bit of a sweat fest.
 It probably didn’t help that temps were over 90 degrees that day…(I threw on a baseball hat to try and pass myself of as slightly less of a hot mess.)
 In town, I rewarded myself with a lunch of fresh fish and pasta, completing negating any exercise points I gained from climbing the stairs.
 FYI—totally worth it.
 Every time you get a chance to eat in Italy, take it!
 (At least that was my motto, which may explain why those shorts felt a bit tighter by the end of the trip…)